ACCREDITED EMPLOYER WORK VISA

 In addition to these requirements, suitable New Zealanders must not be available to do the job the employer has offered to the migrant.
 However, a waiver to this requirement does apply in some cases.

-THE AEWV OFFERS THREE RESIDENCE CATEGORIES:
+THE AEWV OFFERS TWO RESIDENCE CATEGORIES:

 Accredited Employer Work Visa applicants are eligible for one of two residence categories: